Lemoncode/react-lab-sessions/day-1/02-routing/Readme.md

 // https://stackoverflow.com/questions/48215950/exclude-property-from-type
 type Omit<T, K extends keyof T> = Pick<T, Exclude<keyof T, K>>

-type RoutesLinks = Omit<BaseRoutes, 'hotelEdit'> & {hotelEdit : (id) => string};
+//We remove string type 'hotelEdit' from BaseRoutes and add a new function type hotelEdit to it. type RoutesLinks = Omit<BaseRoutes, 'hotelEdit'> & {hotelEdit : (id) => string};

 // We need to create this because in future pages we will include parameters